 All conditions specified in your case must be satisfied before you gain classified status.
 These conditions must be met within some time limit, i.e., one semester, one academic year, etc., which will be indicated as part of the condition.
-It is your responsibility to fulfill the conditions and check with the Admissions Coordinator for clearance verification and/or initiation of form processing.
+It is your responsibility to fulfill the conditions and to submit the Change of Status form in my.SDSU (see https://grad.sdsu.edu/current-students/forms for instructions).
 If you do not meet your conditions within the specified time, you may be dismissed from the University.
+If you have concerns or need help interpreting the conditions or shouldign correct classes please contact your Graduate Advisor for your degree program.